eugenius1/eugenius1.github.io/_drafts/commodities-crypto-decrypted.md

 > — George Box (one of the great statistical minds of the 20th century)

 As an investor, one of the biggest questions is "_what is the fair value of one bitcoin?_"
+(or some other crypto but today most have high correlation to Bitcoin).
 Well, it's not as clear as stocks which have been around for centuries.
 Today we have many well-studied ways to value a company and say what the fair value of its stocks should be.
 But Bitcoin is not a business&mdash;it's a **new asset class**&mdash;and has around only one decade of price history.